3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_introduction.rst

       ]
     }

-The JSON below defines a pipeline to train random forest models.
-It will be run twice, once to train the model on the QuePet_BR01 tree and once to train on the QueRub_KA11 tree.
-Three sets of geometric features are computed with different radii for each input point cloud.
+The JSON above defines a pipeline to train random forest models.
+It will download a labeled point cloud representing the PinSyl_KA10 tree to train a machine learning model.
+First, three sets of geometric features are computed with different radii.
 The generated features are then written to an output point cloud **geomfeats.laz** to visualize them (see the :ref:`geometric features miner documentation <Geometric features miner>`).
 The mean value of the feature will replace any feature with an invalid